 This lecture deals with maximum likelihood estimation of the parameters of the normal distribution.
-Before reading this lecture, you might want to revise the lecture entitled Maximum likelihood, which presents the basics of maximum likelihood estimation.

 The mean and the variance are the two parameters that need to be estimated.

 Given the assumption that the observations from the sample are IID, the likelihood function can be written as